world-direct-cms/healthcheck/README.md

 - Any scheduler task has a failure status
 - Tasks are running later than the configured maximum delay

-**Configuration**: Set `schedulerMaxMinutesLate` in extension configuration to adjust delay tolerance.
+**Configuration**: Set `schedulerMaxMinutesLate` in extension configuration to adjust delay tolerance (default: 10 minutes).

 ---

 #### Solr Core Connectivity

 **Class**: `SolrCoreProbe`
-**Title**: "Solr Core Connectivity"
+**Title**: Solr Core Connectivity
 **Requires**: EXT:solr

 Tests connectivity to all configured Solr cores across all site languages.
-Ensures your search functionality is operational.

 **What it checks:**
 - Connection to each configured Solr core